GMX9/Crypto-Exchange-PHP/README.md

  - Contribute to the codebase
  - Promote

+ ### Upcomming features

+ - Custom Backoffice for fully customizing the website
+ - Gradual Programming template upgrade (New coding parameters for easy integration)

  ### No resell rights

  You do not have the right's to resell this or claim as yours, all rights are exclusive to me, you can reuse it and reedit but not resell !